 2. What are the certification procedures for qualifying exigency leave?

-The HR/FMLA Consultant may require a copy of the covered military member’s active duty orders or other documentation issued by the military that indicates that the covered military member is on active duty or called to active duty status in support of a contingency operation, and the dates of the covered military member’s active duty service.
+The FMLA Coordinator may require a copy of the covered military member’s active duty orders or other documentation issued by the military that indicates that the covered military member is on active duty or called to active duty status in support of a contingency operation, and the dates of the covered military member’s active duty service.
 Employers are not permitted to require second or third opinions on qualifying exigency certifications.
 Employers are also not permitted to require recertification for such leave.

 3. What is military caregiver leave?